 Internal communications are key to shape an engaged and informed workforce.
 But your strategy will only be effective if your employees actually adopt the internal communication solutions you’ve identified as the most useful for your organization.

-We’ve compiled in this blog post five best practices that can help ease the adoption process and encourage employees to engage with the content they receive.
+We’ve compiled in this blog post five internal communications best practices that can help ease the adoption process and encourage employees to engage with the content they receive.

 Remember that your internal communication channel is just the means to an end.
 Simply setting it up won’t instantly improve people’s ability to feel invested in your company’s objectives, and unless people actually use it, team members won’t have an easier time accessing all the information and resources they need to deliver superior work.